 Buttons Browse Go to find the software image and click.
-Upload After finding the software image, click the button to update firmware.
+After finding the software image, click the button to update firmware.
 After the software image is uploaded, a page announces that the firmware update is initiated.
-After about a minute, the firmware is updated and the switch restarts.
+After about a minute, the firmware is updated and.